ritheshg06/ramitsurana.github.io/_pages/cv.md

   * For Teradata automating, infrastructure was a challenge.
 Using AWS we provided automation using Kubernetes and ansible on bare metal provisioned clusters.
   * I created and automated using Jenkins regarding workflows using Pipelines & Jobs for deploying infrastructure and managing other components.

-* Building Continuous Delivery with Kubernetes /​Personal Technologies/Tools - ​Kubernetes, Jenkins, Fabric8
+* Building Continuous Delivery with Kubernetes /​Personal
+  * Technologies/Tools - ​Kubernetes, Jenkins, Fabric8
   * The project started with an aim to build different models using which continuous delivery can be possible with google's orchestration engine called Kubernetes.
   * I integrated the Jenkins plugin using which it could be made possible and demonstrated a use case of a better framework model called fabric8 for achieving a similar goal.
 The post is available on ​the blog.​

-* Consul Tutorial​ ​/​Tutorials Point Technologies/Tools -​Consul
+* Consul Tutorial​ ​/​Tutorials Point
+  * Technologies/Tools -​ Consul
   * The aim of the project is to provide the viewers of the client with an illustrative, well-defined theory & example based tutorial on the topic for its viewers worldwide.
   * The tutorial covered 9 different chapters with various subcategories, starting from the basics to the advanced usage of consul.
   * As the author, I have described & explained each of the different components of Consul, architecture, working, and its usage in the cloud industry.
 The project is live ​here